russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I also started to realize the usefulness of #npm.
 A lot of components are already made you just had to install it.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 47: August 11, 2020 Tuesday

+**Today's Progress**:  An amazing day for me cause I learn a lot today and finally solved my long-time problem regarding vue-router.
+I cannot use it bec. the 3.x version is not yet compatible with Vue 3.
+So I just updated it to 4.0 beta.
+I'm so happy.

+**Thoughts**:   I decided to take a note while studying and coding and note about evrything I learned and did.
+Here's what I learned today: git restore, git reset, npm update, npm outdated, software release life cycle(alpha, beta, release candidate, stable released, etc.) package.json and package-lock.json.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)